pchampio/Caddyr/README.md

 - custom styling of the default directory indexing
 - changes "Last modified" column to display time as time since (ex.
 2 minutes ago, 4 days ago, etc)
+- videos files are open in a player (only for mobile)

 ### Caddy Setup